Hamada-khairi/Hamada-Security-Plus-Exam-Prep/README.md

 pip install -r requirements.txt
 ```

-3. Import questions from your PDF:
+3. OPTINAL Import questions from your PDF: (u can do this in the UI)
 ```bash
 python pdf_import.py path/to/your/questions.pdf [options]
 ```